ergebnis/php-package-template/README.md

 The maintainers of this project provide limited support.

-You can support the maintenance of this project by [sponsoring @ergebnis](https://github.com/sponsors/ergebnis).

 ## PHP Version Support Policy

 This project supports PHP versions with [active and security support](https://www.php.net/supported-versions.php).